Texas Christian University Launching Aviation Degree Program to Prepare Next Generation of Industry Leaders

 “The aviation industry demands strong leadership and sound decision-making in a highly

-they enter the workforce.”
+as they enter the workforce.”

 TCU’s Aviation Degrees and Programs

-The BS in Professional Aviation will be housed in TCU’s College of Education, building on the college’s longstanding expertise in preparing professionals for
+The BS in Professional Aviation will be housed in TCU’s College of Education, building on the college’s long-standing expertise in preparing professionals for

 complex, high-responsibility fields.
 That foundation — grounded in best practices